piandmash/localizeReader/README.md

 # Localize Reader

+This is our easy to use globalization and localization resource delivery module.

+It works on the server and in the browser.

+Reference it within your package or install with ``npm install lcoalizereader``

+Add to your web pages by downloading the lib/localizereader.min.js file and adding it your site.

+## Overview

 This module is used to return a localized version of an object based on a culture provided.

 The culture is expected in language-COUNTRY format e.g. en-GB (see below for full list of standard cultures)